 - Option to emphasize research in any specialty area.

-- Faculty who are nationally recognized for teaching excellence, nursing leadership, scholarly research and student mentorship.
+- Responsive faculty who are nationally recognized for teaching excellence, nursing leadership, scholarly research and student mentorship.

 - State-of-the art teaching facilities.